 The feature comparison looks at key considerations such as: privacy, account requirements, number of participants, recording functionality and tool availability.
 All three work well on mobile with different limitations.

 Skype is a popular program for video chat, with high quality audio and video, and software compatible with the widest number of platforms and devices.
 Skype requires a Skype or Microsoft Account.
-Skype is a third-party tool and it not bound by any service agreement, therefore please take note of the Guidance for Use of Third-Party Tools.
+Skype is a third-party tool and it not bound by any service agreement, therefore please read our guidance on supported vs. unsupported tools.
 The free version is what is compared here.

 Typical use: voice/video chat and 1-to-1 presentations at a specific time.